ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   * 'k' with value the symmetric key value
   * OPTIONALLY, 'kid' with an identifier for the key value
 - OPTIONALLY, 'exp' with the expiration time of the key
-- 'pub\_keys', containing the public keys of all publishers, formatted as COSE_Keys, if the 'get\_pub\_keys' parameter was present and set to the empty array in the Key Distribution Request.
+- 'pub\_keys', containing the public keys of all Publisher Clients, formatted according to the public key encoding for the group, if the 'get\_pub\_keys' parameter was present and set to the empty array in the Key Distribution Request.
 For Subscriber Clients, the Joining Response MUST contain the 'pub\_keys' parameter.
+If CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}} are used as public key format, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.
+If X.509 certificates {{RFC7925}} or C509 certificates
+{{I-D.ietf-cose-cbor-encoded-cert}} are used as public key format, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.

 An example of the Joining Request and corresponding Response for a CoAP Publisher using CoAP and CBOR is specified in {{fig-req-pub-kdc}} and {{fig-resp-pub-kdc}}, where SIG is a signature computed using the private key associated to the public key and the algorithm in 'client\_cred'.